 “HHS under the Biden administration became a bloated bureaucracy, growing its budget by 38% and its workforce by 17%.
 All HHS employees receiving reduction-in-force notices were designated non-essential by their respective divisions,” he said.
 “HHS continues to close wasteful and duplicative entities, including those that are at odds with the Trump administration’s Make America Healthy Again agenda.”

-OMB had directed agencies to look for reductions in force in a memo sent late September, and President Trump backed the idea.
+OMB had directed agencies to look for reductions in force in a memo sent in late September, and Mr. Trump backed the idea.

-The memo said agencies should look at employees in programs, projects or activities whose discretionary funding will lapse on Oct.
-1 that lack available alternative funding sources and are “not consistent with the President’s priorities.”
+The memo said agencies should look at employees in programs, projects or activities whose discretionary funding lapsed on Oct.
+1 — the beginning of the fiscal year — that lack available alternative funding sources and are “not consistent with the president’s priorities.”

 Roughly 750,000 non-essential federal employees are furloughed during the shutdown, according to the Congressional Budget Office.